telerik/teststudio-docs/docs/features/elements-explorer/find-element.md

 ![Element's Pane][103]

-To open another element to edit, switch back to the active test and the recorded elements will be listed again in the Element's Explorer.
+To open another element to edit, select any other element from the Element's Explorer.

 ![Open second Element][104]

 ### Options in Element Pane without Active Recording Session

 When there is no active recording session, the *Edit Element* pane displays the currently used find expression for the element and allows you to modify it.
-However, there are no avaialble suggestions based on the DOM tree and the modifed expression cannot be validated.
+However, there are no available suggestions based on the DOM tree and the modified expression cannot be validated.

 ***Save*** and ***Reset*** buttons get enabled once there is any change in the find expression.
 Once the changes in the element are saved, these cannot be reverted and ***Reset*** button gets automatically disabled.